 If you’re just skimming through LPN job listings, you’re likely to notice what appears to be a lot of the same thing for job titles—“licensed practical nurse.”
 But that doesn’t mean this nursing role is a dead end with no room for advancement.
 Like with many roles, there’s the ability to grow with experience and seniority.
 Additionally, LPNs have the option to pursue post-licensure certifications in areas like pharmacology, long-term care and intravenous therapy.

 Beyond that, expanding your scope of practice via additional nursing education is a very common move.
-For example, if you are already working as an LPN, an LPN-to-RN bridge entrance option can be completed in as few as 12 to 18 months at Rasmussen College.2,3 When you consider your existing nursing experience plus the familiarity with college-level coursework you’ve developed on the way to becoming an LPN, this transition may feel a lot less intimidating.
+For example, if you are already working as an LPN, an LPN-to-RN bridge entrance option can be completed in as few as 12 to 18 months at Rasmussen University.2,3 When you consider your existing nursing experience plus the familiarity with college-level coursework you’ve developed on the way to becoming an LPN, this transition may feel a lot less intimidating.

 Looking to start your LPN career?